wabbajack-tools/mod-lists/Fallout-4-Enhanced-Edition/readme.md

 ### Step 1:

-After it finishes, go to your install folder, and open up the `Game Folder Files` and Copy these all into your Fallout 4 Directory.
+After it finishes, go to your install folder, and open up the `Game Folder Files` folder and Copy these all into your Fallout 4 Directory.

 ### Step 2: